hyperledger/anoncreds-spec/spec/anoncreds_conventions.md

 ## AnonCreds Conventions

 Over the years of using Hyperledger AnonCreds, several conventions (listed here) have been defined can or must be used in deploying AnonCreds.
-They conventions are not required in the current [AnonCreds implementation], but are necessary to be followed to be interoperable with other AnonCreds implementations.
+The conventions are not required in the current [AnonCreds implementation], but are necessary to follow for interoperability with other AnonCreds implementations.

 [AnonCreds implementation]: https://github.com/hyperledger/anoncreds-rs